Janhavi-j001/track-my-budget/README.md

-Here’s the updated README file reflecting the change from `npm run start` to `npm run dev` for running the development server:

----

 # TrackMyBudgets: Budgets and Expenses Tracking Web App

 TrackMyBudgets is a progressive web application that helps users manage and track their personal budgets and expenses.
 With features like multiple budget creation, expense categorization, and progress visualization, the app provides a seamless way to take control of your finances.